Fleischmaki/Minotaur/recreate_results.md

 ```bash
 python Minotaur/scripts/plot_coverage.py coverage
 ```
 The figures should appear in the `coverage` folder.
+E.g. `coverage/seahron_branch_coverage.pdf` shows the branch coverage achieved for the program analyzer seahorn.

-#### Recreate experiment
+#### Recreate coverage experiment
 If you wish to recreate the coverage experiment, the configuration is provided in [coverage.conf.json](experiments/coverage.conf.json).
-Please update the workers and memory according to your system specifications.
+Please update the workers and available memory according to your system specifications.
+See also [config.md](config.md) for more infos on how to read config files.

 The commands to obtain the results are:
 ```bash